and other smaller ticket items...

 - Screecher/Code 0 remained much the same.

 There are now 5 battens (2 more than previous), and two reworked factory batten-cars.
-The resultant changes allow much improved single-handed sail changes (including 3 reefs) - ALL FROM THE HELM.
+The resultant modifications allow much improved single-handed reef changes - ALL FROM THE HELM.

 The spinnaker even managed a new sock and neck, allowing easier 'snuffing' of the spinnaker from the helm via winch.
 Their service is exceptional.

-Docril is a 100% solution dyed acrylic fibre.
-It uses Teflon to protect the fabric, thus creating a barrier which reinforces the water repellency and delaying the dirt adherence.
+Docril is a 100% solution-dyed acrylic fibre.
+It uses Teflon to protect the fabric, thus creating a barrier that reinforces the water repellency and delays dirt adherence.

 More DOCRIL information is available here.